 Software sales reps positions and potential jobs range from sales development reps, inside account executives, SDR and inside sales managers.
 The one drawback to this position is that this industry is highly competitive.
 You’re going to have to really fight and work to make quotas due to the sheer amount of options out there.

 SaaS reps possess and learn multiple traits that transition to other roles in tech companies as well.
 A degree and previous experience is usually required for these jobs.

 Slack is a San Francisco based firm but has offices all over the world.
 It’s a messaging application software that can be utilized by any and every company and is gaining immense popularity every year.
 It’s been awarded the Fastest Rising Startup 2016 and Best Startup of the year 2017 by The Crunchies, and has a 4.6 out of 5 star review on Glassdoor.

 This Atlanta, Georgia based industry leader is one of the world’s top marketing automation platforms taking the email marketing world by storm.
 They’ve taken the pledge for equal pay, social responsibility and diversity, and have career advancement programs in place to make sure every employee is empowered to advance within the company.

 Go Get That Money!

-Now that you know the best sales jobs and industries for 2019, it’s time to take action and go out there and get that money!
-Quality salespeople will always be in high demand, so it’s just a matter of finding the right industry that fits your personality, and putting yourself out there to land a high paying sales job.
+Now that you know the top industries in 2020, it’s time to take action and go out there on a job search and get that money!
+Quality salespeople will always be in high demand, so it’s just a matter of finding the right industry that fits your personality, and putting yourself out there to land high paying sales jobs.

 Once you do secure a sales interview, head on over and check out our list of the top sales interview questions and answers, so you’ll be well prepared and land the job you want.